sindresorhus/p-retry/readme.md

 Type: `Function`

 Decide if a retry should occur based on the context.
-Returning true triggers a retry, false aborts with the error.
+Returning true triggers a retry, false aborts with the error (regardless of `retries` and `maxRetryTime`).

 It is not called for `TypeError` (except network errors) and `AbortError`.